-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2023 and 2022 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Nine months Ended June 30, 2024 and 2023 (Expressed in Canadian dollars) - Unaudited

 (h) Revenue (continued)

 Revenue is also earned through the sale of onsite and remote support, host/cloud services, and the resale of both hardware and software.
 Revenue from onsite and remote support are generally earned at a point in time and are recognized at the point in time when the support services have been completed.
 Certain onsite and remote support is sold on a block of hours basis and is recognized proportionately between the number of hours provided out of the pre-purchased block of hours.